Krushi-Jethe/End-to-End-ML-Assignments/linux_assignment.md

   - [ ] Creates a directory structure as given below:

-              ml-project/

-              ├── app/

-              │   ├── pages/

-              │   ├── Home.py

-              ├── data/

-              │   ├── raw/

-              │   ├── processed/

-              ├── notebooks/

-              ├── src/

-              │   ├── data/

-              │   ├── features/

-              │   ├── models/

-              │   ├── visualization/

-              │   └── utils/

-              ├── models/

-              ├── tests/

-              ├── Dockerfile

-              ├── requirements.txt

-              ├── setup.py

-              ├── README.md

-              └── .gitignore

-   - [ ] Install anaconda in your WSL, create a conda environment named ml-project and install requirements.txt in the environment.

-- [ ] Write a shell script which downloads the data, unzip the file, rename it and pass it through a python script to process it and save it.
-After the script is run you should have two CSVs generated and stored under a folder – original and processed.
+              ml-project/                # Root directory

+              ├── app/                   # Module for app

+              │   ├── pages/             # Add more scripts in this dir to have tabs in your app

+              │   ├── Home.py            # Home page for your app

+              ├── data/                  # Directory for data

+              │   ├── raw/               # Store raw dataset here

+              │   ├── processed/         # Store your processed data here

+              ├── notebooks/             # Notebooks for exploration

+              ├── src/                   # Module for pipeline

+              │   ├── data/              # Submodule for data cleaning and processing

+              │       ├── __init__.py    # added to treat it as package

+              │       ├── processor.py   # clean your data, prepare data for model training or inference

+              │       ├── eda_util.py    # utilities for exploratory data analysis

+              │   ├── models/            # Submodule for model training and inference

+              │       ├── __init__.py    # added to treat it as package

+              │       ├── trainer.py     # train models on your dataset

+              │       ├── inference.py   # load trained models and perform inference for your use case

+              │   ├── visualization/     # Submodule for visualization

+              │       ├── __init__.py    # added to treat it as package

+              │   └── utils/             # Submodule for utilities

+              │       ├── __init__.py    # added to treat it as package

+              │   ├── __init__.py        # added to treat it as package

+              │   ├── main.py            # Running this should trigger pipeline to load data, process it, train models and save them

+              ├── models/                # Save your trained models here

+              ├── test/                  # pytests

+              ├── create_environment.sh  # Refer below for the purpose of this script

+              ├── Dockerfile             # To be used to create docker image

+              ├── requirements.txt       # Requirements for environment

+              ├── setup.py               # Package dev

+              ├── README.md              # Info about repo, how to use

+              └── .gitignore             # files to ignore when pushing code to github

+    - [ ] Add the following libraries to requirements.txt
+      - [ ] scikit-learn
+      - [ ] pandas
+      - [ ] numpy
+      - [ ] matplotlib
+      - [ ] seaborn
+      - [ ] dill
+  - [ ] In the Home.py script add `# pylint: disable=invalid-name`

+- [ ] In the above `create_environment.sh` script update it to do the following:
+  - [ ] Install anaconda (only if it is already not present - use an if clause), create a conda environment named ml-project.
+  - [ ] Activate the environment.
+  - [ ] Install requirements.txt in the environment.
+  - [ ] Install jupyter kernel for your environment to use it in notebooks .